BIBA

 Customer Service Lines Open Mon-Fri 9am-6pm

-Buy Alloy Wheel Insurance from Total Loss Gap.
+Buy Alloy Wheel Insurance from Total Loss?

 We all know how easy it is to scuff an alloy wheel accidentally and how frustrating that can be.

-Your Total Loss Alloy Wheel Insurance Policy Covers vehicles with up to 22 inch wheels You can buy up to 4 years alloy wheel insurance
+Your Total Loss Alloy Wheel Insurance Policy Covers vehicles with up to 22 inch wheels You can buy up to 4 years alloy wheel insurance?

-Key Features for Alloy Wheel Insurance from Total Loss Gap
+Critical Features for Alloy Wheel Insurance from Total Loss Gap

-• Choose either 2 or 4 claims per 12-month period
+• Choose 2 or 4 claims per 12-month period.

-• Including damage to diamond or laser-cut alloys
+• Damage to diamond or laser-cut alloys.

 • Mobile service to your home or work.